Cars

 “He puts papers in his briefcase and drives away”

-“You carry me from your car up the stairs”
+“You carried me from your car up the stairs”

 “Just a boy in a Chevy truck”